 The Department shall provide the Legislative Data Processing Committee data relating to registration statements and amendments to registration statements, expense reports and notices of termination.
-This committee shall make information available on a publicly accessible Internet website.
+This committee shall make information under this subsection available on a publicly accessible Internet website.